navasmontilla/site/README.md

 ## Research project

 The work herein presented has been developed at the [Computational Hydraulics Group](http://ghc.unizar.es) at [Univerisity of Zaragoza](https://www.unizar.es/).
 Computational resources have been provided by [LIFTEC-CSIC](http://www.liftec.unizar-csic.es/es/).
 The validation of the computational tools has been done in colaboration with the [LCH-EPFL](https://lch.epfl.ch/).

+This work is the result of my Doctoral Thesis [Accurate simulation of shallow flows using arbitrary order ADER schemes and overcoming numerical shockwave anomalies](https://zaguan.unizar.es/record/70795?ln=en), supervised by Dr. J. Murillo.

 ### Generation of arbitrary order augmented schemes for hyperbolic problems with source terms: application to the SWE